Our flights to Kiliminjaro routed through Addis; your website is good and professional so we decided to go for it.

 This has been the highlight of my running career.
 It was awesome to run with Firezar and so many talented athletes through the Ethiopian terrain.
 I enjoyed every minute – including the hills!
 Firezar gave me great guidance and I successfully completed my first marathon two months later.

 The team at Run Africa immediately responded to my online inquiry and within only a few days had arranged a personalized experience for me.
 They also helped me with accommodation, food and the must-sees of Addis.
-I refuelled on ‘injera’ and coffee at local restaurants, as advised!
+I enjoyed the injera and local coffee too.

 I highly recommend Run Africa to runners of any calibre.
 As an expat in the Middle East, Ethiopia was an off-the-beaten-path destination, but the team had everything arranged perfectly.
 I can’t wait to return next year.